knative/docs/docs/eventing/samples/sequence/sequence-terminal/README.md

 2020/03/02 21:28:01 Transform the event to:
 2020/03/02 21:28:01 [2020-03-02T21:28:00.0010247Z] /apis/v1/namespaces/default/pingsources/ping-source dev.knative.sources.ping: &{Sequence:0 Message:Hello world! - Handled by 0}
 ```
+And you can see that the initial PingSource message `("Hello World!")` has now
+been modified by the first step in the Sequence to include " - Handled by 0".
+Exciting :)

 Then we can look at the output of the second Step in the `Sequence`: